Nancy LT Hamilton

 - A ring file (aka 1/2 round, inside-ring file) is great for cleaning up insides of rings.
 It is basically a half-round file and can be used for many other things.

-file card or file brush – basically a brush that removes metal from the file’s teeth.
+Also, invest in a file card or file brush – basically a brush that removes metal from the file’s teeth.
 Even though they don’t look like they can, they can even clean needle files.
 You can also use a hard bristle toothbrush for cleaning out your files.

 Here’s an image of my weird (I made it) file storage for SOME of my small files.
 The others I keep in either silverware separators or in my PVC-glued together tubes.